Jing-Gu/angular-e-shop/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Deploy to Firebase
+`firebase init` to answer questions:
+- which feature? choose hosting
+- What do you want to use as your public directory? type `dist` as this is the directory of `ng build`

+`ng build` to build the app

+`firebase deploy` to deploy to firebase

+or run directlt the npm command: `deploy:firebase`

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).